 Monitor Their Performance and Progress

-Review your employees’ performance on a regular basis.
+Review your employees’ performance regularly.
 Are they hitting whatever numbers you’ve assigned them?
 Are they steadily working towards a larger goal?

 Assess Their Performance

 If employees are doing well, let them know.
-You may wish to do this privately or publicly to congratulate them and inspire others.
+You can do this privately or publicly to inspire others.
 If they are not meeting your expectations, provide this feedback privately so as not to demean them in front of their colleagues.
 You will also need to give them steps to take to improve their performance.